SQ-WARE/Documentation/docs/store.md

     <hr>

     Unlock unique perks and exclusive rewards with our rank system.
-From basic benefits to Premium experiences, ranks elevate your gameplay and offer hourly rewards.
+From basic benefits to exclusive experiences, ranks elevate your gameplay and offer hourly rewards.

     [:octicons-arrow-right-24: View Rank Details](#ranks-section)